semrush/intergalactic/website/docs/patterns/form/form.md

 **When to use?**

 - The form is small and simple.
-- The cost of a mistake after completing the form is not big.
+- The cost of a mistake after completing the form isn’t big.

 ![](static/label-1.png)